-IMiS/ARChive Server enables the archiving of unlimited quantities of binary objects (scanned documents, files, emails).
-It is used as an individual digital archive for storing objects from various applications.
-The security of archived objects is provided by state-of-the-art algorithms for encryption.
-Additional security mechanisms are an audit trail for determining the activities on archived objects and the setting up of a secondary location for ensuring high availability of the archive system.
+IMiS/ARChive Server enables the archiving of unlimited quantities of the content (scanned documents, files, email attachments).
+It is used as an individual digital archive for storing content from various applications.
+The security of the content is provided by state-of-the-art algorithms for encryption.
+Additional security mechanisms are an audit trail for determining the activities on content and the setting up of a secondary location for ensuring high availability of the archive system.

 The IMiS/ARChive Server enables the hierarchy of entities (classes, folders and documents) in the classification scheme.
 The amount of class and folder levels is practically unlimited and can vary in the individual parts of the archive.

 Different entity types can be saved on the same level.

 Each class, folder and document in the archive has its own classification code, which is unique for the whole archive.
 The code is assigned upon creation and cannot be altered, unless the entity has been moved within the classification scheme (re-classification).
 According to the settings, the fully qualified classification code is automatically assigned by the server or the user can manually enter a part of the code.

 Versioning is enabled on documents that are based on templates with versionable attributes.
 During the versioning process new attribute values are created on the entity.
 The user can check out document drafts, review them, modify them, check them in or discard them.

 When checking in a draft, the changes are saved and the versionable attributes are assigned a new sequence number which represents the version.

 Authenticity of the content, subject to long-term archiving is secured using the standardised concept of the evidence record syntax (ERS in XML form according to RFC 6283) and recommendations of the LTANS (Long-Term Archive and Notary Services) for checking integrity.

 The key processes for ensuring long-term authenticity of content are the processes of generating and renewing proofs (hash, electronic signature with digital certificate, timestamp).